goatchurchprime/OQ_Networking_Demo/README.md

 The main dependency is on the `Oculus Quest VR Toolkit`: https://github.com/NeoSpark314/godot_oculus_quest_toolkit/tree/master/OQ_Toolkit

-The source code of this is small, so it has been duplicated into this repository
+The source code of this is small, so it has been duplicated into this repository.

-The other dependencies you need to fetch from the AssetLib in order to run this are `Godot Oculus Mobile Plugin` and `OpenVR module`
+The library also depends on a new version of the `Godot Oculus Mobile Plugin` than in the asset store, so this has also been committed into addons/godot_ovrmobile.

-Fetch these, but only install the parts that are in the `addons` directory.
+The other dependency you need to fetch from the AssetLib in order to run this on a PCVR (ie not the Quest VR) is `OpenVR module`.
+Only install the files that are in the `addons` directory.

 ## Testing the doppelganger avatar